CIP

 Doing Business

-Seller pays transportation and insurance to the destination.
-Seller pays for extensive insurance which is often acceptable for bulk cargo, but not for manufactured goods or high-value merchandise.
-Extensive insurance is understood as “all-risk”.
-The seller obtains insurance for the buyer own risk.
-Delivery happens at the origin with the first carrier, this means that delivery happens at origin and the seller pays for freight until the final destination.
-Seller arranges export clearance and can be used for any mode of transportation.
+The seller pays for shipping and insurance.
+The seller pays for insurance, which is often acceptable for bulk cargo, but not for manufactured goods or high-value merchandise.
+“All-risk” insurance is extensive.
+The seller gets insurance for the buyer’s risk.
+The seller pays for freight until the final destination.
+Delivery happens at the origin with the first carrier.
+The seller arranges export clearance for any mode of transportation.

 Incoterms 2020 CIP Delivery